rehanzo/VisioNomicon/README.md

 ## Limitations

-- GPT-4V is limited in the filetypes it can handle(.png, .jpeg, .jpg, .webp, non animated .gif), and the size (up to 20MB)
+- GPT-4V is limited in the file types it can handle(.png, .jpeg, .jpg, .webp, non-animated .gif), and the size (up to 20MB)
-- With some templates it can be quite finnicky, not really generating the filenames you might expect
+- With some templates it can be quite finicky, not really generating the filenames you might expect
   - part of this could be due to the fact that GPT-4V is fairly new and will get better with time

 ## Contributing